-Background: Diabetic retinopathy is the primary ocular outcome of diabetes mellitus, a serious disease that significantly impacts global health.
-Microvascular complications arise from damage to small blood vessels, including retinopathy, nephropathy, cardiomyopathy, and neuropathy.
+Background: Diabetic retinopathy is the primary ocular outcome of diabetes mellitus, a serious disease known to have a significant impact on global health.
+Micro-vascular complications arise from damage to small blood vessels as retinopathy, nephropathy, cardiomyopathy, and neuropathy.
 Inconsistent findings exist in epidemiological research that specifically examines lipid levels and diabetic retinopathy.
-The small, dense Low-Density Lipoprotein particles are a specific subset of Low-Density Lipoprotein that possesses several pro-atherogenic characteristics.
+The small dense Low-Density Lipoprotein particles are a specific subset of Low-Density Lipoprotein that possessed several pro-atherogenic characteristics.

-Objectives: to evaluate the usefulness of serum small dense low-density lipoprotein level as a biomarker for predicting patients with type II diabetes mellitus who suffer from proliferative and non-proliferative diabetic retinopathy.
+Objectives: to evaluate the usefulness of serum small dense low-density lipoprotein level as a biomarker for prediction of patients with type II diabetes mellitus who suffer from proliferative and non-proliferative diabetic retinopathy.

-Methods: The study involved 160 individuals divided into four groups: 40 patients with non-proliferative diabetic retinopathy, 40 patients with proliferative diabetic retinopathy, 40 controlled diabetic patients without diabetic retinopathy, and 40 healthy controls.
+Methods: The study involved (160) individuals divided into four groups: (40) patients with non-proliferative diabetic retinopathy, (40) patients with proliferative diabetic retinopathy, (40) controlled diabetic patients without diabetic retinopathy, and (40) healthy controls.